Call Us TODAY on 020 3588 4240

 The idea of filing a CCJ form is not as strange or random.
 It’s something that can come from multiple steps taken by your creditor, and there are certain criteria they need to meet before this happens – but it doesn’t always happen in such circumstances…

-Receiving a letter of claim
+Receiving a Letter of Claim

 If you have received a letter from your creditor, telling of their intention to take court action against the debt and serving it on what is called “pre-action protocol”, then there are still options available for reaching an agreement with them.
 The first step in this process must come through responding within 30 days or before they can issue any kind notice ahead starting up CCJ claims; otherwise all communications will be ignored as well!

-Receiving a default notice
+Receiving a Default Notice

 There are various ways to deal with debt, but if you don’t reply within 30 days of getting the warning letter from your creditor then legal action will begin.